Your training contract: the first step to becoming a solicitor

 How do I become a trainee solicitor?

 There's a set path you'll need to follow to become a solicitor.
 If you don’t have a law degree you’ll first need to complete a law conversion course, known as the common professional examination (CPE) or graduate diploma in law (GDL).
 Both law graduates and conversion course graduates then need to study the legal practice course (LPC), which is a vocational course designed to help you apply law to practical issues.
 After this you’ll need to complete a training contract, usually with a solicitors’ firm.
 During this time you’ll be known as a trainee solicitor.
 Once you’ve completed your training contract successfully you’ll be allowed to call yourself a solicitor.
+Training contracts usually last for two years but, under the new Solicitors Regulation Authority (SRA) regulations, they can be completed over a longer period if working or studying part time.

 How do I get a training contract?

+Many firms recruit two years in advance, so law students need to apply in their second year and non-law students should apply in their final year.
 Most large law firms recruit online, and there’s no denying that competition for training contracts is fierce.
 But you can keep ahead of the competition by knowing what recruiters want to see in an application and by following their advice when applying – make sure you know each firm’s application deadline, for example, and check your application carefully for typos.
 You can improve your chances of securing a training contract by researching firms carefully, making good use of recruitment events and matching your skills to those that firms are asking for.
 Read the advice legal recruiters are offering on this site to make your application the best it can be.